-Introduction to Mental Professionals
+Introduction to Mental Health Professionals

-professionals are licensed professionals who specialize in the diagnosis, treatment and prevention of mental health disorders.
+Mental health professionals are licensed professionals who specialize in the diagnosis, treatment and prevention of mental health disorders.
 They are trained to recognize, assess and treat mental health conditions, such as depression, anxiety and eating disorders.
 Mental health professionals can include psychiatrists, psychologists, clinical social workers, marriage and family therapists, psychiatric nurses and mental health counselors.

 Treatments for Eating Disorders